 - Discuss how the intending parents plan on telling the child their conception story and the value of openness in the surrogacy arrangement so that the child grows up knowing their identity.

-The information from this assessment is to be used in preparing the s.10 report to the Family Court.
+The information from this assessment is to be used in preparing the section 10 report to the Family Court.

 When a positive recommendation cannot be made

 Regardless of the parent–child relationship, should you find evidence of serious risk to the well-being of a potential child to be born of the intending parents’ gametes and raised by them, similar procedures should be followed to those outlined in the caregiver assessment and approval policy

 The Adoption Act 1955 does not specify any services to be provided specifically to birthparents.
 In direct applications to the court, the report writer normally contacts birthparents, if possible, to ascertain their opinions and general information for inclusion in the court report.

 It is helpful for a social worker to meet with the surrogate in person to ascertain her views on the proposal and talk over the adoption process.
 However she can choose not to meet and hence a telephone call may be more appropriate.
 There is no need to ascertain their attitudes or to collect information about their family history as this work has been done with the counsellor at the fertility clinic.

 Social workers placement approval — when this can occur

 The Status of Children Act 1969 makes it clear that:

 - the woman who gives birth to a child born of IVF surrogacy is the legal mother

 - the providers of the gametes for IVF surrogacy have no parental status.